-To develop latent impressions on non-porous items of evidence thus making them visible to the naked eye.
+To develop latent impressions on non-porous item of evidence thus making them visible to the naked eye.
 This technique will enable the analyst to lift, photograph or electronically capture the impression and preserve for future comparisons.
+The use of fluorescent powders may be effective on dark, rough and grainy surfaces when used in conjunction with a laser or alternate light source.